taisei-project/taisei/README.rst

 Taisei Project is an open source fan-game set in the world of Tōhō Project.
-It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as a "bullet hell" or "danmaku," with an original soundtrack, character art, and story.
+It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as a "bullet hell" or "danmaku.
 It is a fast-paced game focused around pattern recognition and mastery through practice.

-Taisei is *not* a "clone" of Tōhō, and tells an original story with its own music, art, gameplay mechanics, and codebase.
-While some familiarity with Tōhō is helpful, the gameplay can be enjoyed on its own without prior knowledge of the series.

 Taisei Project is highly portable, and is written in C11, using SDL2 with an OpenGL renderer.
 It is officially supported on Windows, Linux, macOS, and